MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/arc-agent-scenario.md

 With automatic record creation, you can create multiple cases from an email sent to multiple mailboxes.
 As an administrator, you can [enable this feature](arc-multiple-cases.md#enable-creation-of-multiple-cases-from-an-email-sent-to-multiple-mailboxes) to ensure that [multiple cases (one for each queue-enabled mailbox) get created when multiple mailboxes are added as recipients in the email](arc-multiple-cases.md#how-automatic-record-creation-rules-work-to-create-multiple-cases-from-an-email-sent-to-multiple-mailboxes).

-This article lists the various is customer service representatives (service representatives) scenarios and explains how automatic record creation rule works when a service representative does a reply all or reply only to the customer using a case timeline.
+This article lists the various customer service representative (service representative) scenarios and explains how automatic record creation rule works when a service representative does a reply all or reply only to the customer using a case timeline.
 For example, when an email is sent to multiple mailboxes Q1, Q2, and Q3 and cases get created for each mailbox Case 1, Case 2, and Case 3, a service representative can respond from the timeline of any of the cases (Case 1, Case 2, or Case 3).

 Service representatives can also reply or reply all from Inbox or directly from the email by accessing it from the **My Activities** view.
 When the service representative sends a reply, replies all or forwards an email from any of these entry points, the reply email is related to all cases and records that were related to the original email, unless removed from the related attribute manually.